hbctraining/Intro-to-shell-flipped/lessons/04_working_with_files.md

 ## Examining Files

 We now know how to move around the file system and look at the contents of directories, but how do we look at the contents of files?
-On your laptop, viewing a file is as simple as finding it in the file explorer window and double clicking on it to open it.
+On your laptop, viewing a file is as simple as finding it in the file explorer window and double clicking to open it.
 As you will have noticed so far, the point and click of the mouse is not very useful when working on the command-line.
 Instead we will need to equip ourseleves with some helpful commands.

 ### `cat` command

 The easiest way to examine a file is to just print out all of its contents using the command `cat`.
-We can test this out by printing the contents of `~/unix_lesson/other/sequences.fa` by entering the command followed by the filename, including the path when necessary:
+We can test this out by printing the contents of `~/unix_lesson/other/sequences.fa`.
+Enter the command followed by the filename, including the path when necessary:

 ```bash
 $ cat ~/unix_lesson/other/sequences.fa